AlexGuittet/CS-Project/README.md

 # CS-Project

 1. The most annoying problem I encountered during the project was image formatting.
 It was not mixing well with the text and the way I wanted to align the text in question.
 I had to work to format it so that it fit well.
-The specific code that helped with that was the following: "<div class="image2"> </div> style="margin-left:780px;" style="float: right;"> <br></div></div>".
+The specific code that helped with that was the following: "style="margin-left:780px;" style="float: right;"> <br></div></div>".
 With this, I could customize more or less where I wanted the image, which ended up working perfectly fine.

 2. My understanding of computing has changed in every respect since the beginning of this semester.
 I have learned to understand a little bit about many different aspects of programming, including HTML, CSS, C, and JS.
 For example, I also learned some about how computers work and how characters are interpreted as ASCII codes by the computer; A = 65, B = 66, and so on.